jinzhenfan/jekyll-now/_posts/2016-12-04-Deep Learning #1 Deep Learning Literature Study.md

 ### Training Objectives

 Our training objective is to minimize the following function $J$.
-This traning objective is a combination of loss function and $L1$ normalization of weight decays.
+This training objective is a combination of loss function and $L1$ normalization of weight decays.
 It has a trend to minimize the weights in neural networks $\big( W, w \big)$ and motif arrays ($M$), by giving a penalty parameter $\beta$, unless the loss function is good enough to pay for the penalties.

 ![alt text](https://rawgit.com/jinzhenfan/jinzhenfan.github.io/master/images/DeepLearningDNAbindingProteins/9.png)